 We advise financial institutions, corporate lenders, funds, money lenders and high net worth individuals.
 We also advise borrowers and those purchasing assets.

-Legal opinions are also often requested in connection with property transactions (for example in connection with the sale and purchase of freehold and leasehold real estate).
+Isle of Man legal opinions are also often requested in connection with property transactions (for example in connection with the sale and purchase of freehold and leasehold real estate).

 Information usually requested

 The advocate providing the Manx legal opinion will often request some or all of the following

 information in connection with the transaction:

 - a structure chart

 - a copy of the legal entity’s constitutional documents, certificate of incorporation and any